|204B.03||Manner of nomination.|

 For the office of presidential elector, and for those offices for which no compensation is provided, no filing fee is required.

 The filing fees received by the county auditor shall immediately be paid to the county treasurer.
-The filing fees received by the secretary of state shall immediately be paid to the commissioner of finance.
+The filing fees received by the secretary of state shall immediately be paid to the state treasurer.

 Subd.
 2. Petition in place of filing fee.
 At the time of filing an affidavit of candidacy, a candidate may present a petition in place of the filing fee.
 The petition may be signed by any individual eligible to vote for the candidate.
 A nominating petition filed pursuant to section 204B.07 or 204B.13, subdivision 4, is effective as a petition in place of a filing fee if the nominating petition includes a prominent statement informing the signers of the petition that it will be used for that purpose.